Interview with Ermin Hamidovic

 Are you a big plugin user?
 If so, name some of your favorites!

 FabFilter Pro-Q 2 has to top any plug-in list.
 It's the desert island plug-in.
 As far as utility alone goes, it's basically the best plug-in ever made.
 Aside from that, I've been enjoying Brainworx's new SSL 4k E channel strip plug-in.
 They've really raised the bar with that one.
-Drum Leveler and soothe are also pretty amazing when used to effect.
+Sound Radix Drum Leveler and Oeksound Soothe are also pretty amazing when used to effect.
 Aside from that the Acustica Audio EQs still do something no other plug-ins seem to.

 What is one thing that you can't get your sound without?
 Hardware, software or whatever else.